 - Except as described in this letter, First Century Bank will not pay items if your account does not contain available funds (including the Overdraft Privilege limit) to cover the item(s) and the amount of any fee(s).

-- We may suspend your debit card if you incur overdrafts in excess of the available balance in your account, including any Overdraft Privilege limit (as described in this letter).
+- First Century Bank may suspend your debit card if you incur overdrafts in excess of the available balance in your account, including any Overdraft Privilege limit (as described in this letter).
 Debit cards on your account will remain suspended until you make sufficient deposits so that your available balance, taking into account any Overdraft Privilege limit, is positive and then you contact us.

-- We may also suspend your debit card if your account is overdrawn more than thirty-two (32) consecutive calendar days.
+- First Century Bank may also suspend your debit card if your account is overdrawn more than thirty-two (32) consecutive calendar days.
 Debit cards on your account will remain suspended until you contact us and you make sufficient deposits so that your account balance is positive.

-- We may also suspend your debit card if we are unable to contact you due to an incorrect mailing address or phone number(s).
+- First Century Bank may also suspend your debit card if we are unable to contact you due to an incorrect mailing address or phone number(s).
 You must contact us with your correct mailing address and/or phone number(s) to have your debit card reinstated.

 - If your debit card is suspended, you will be unable to use your debit card for purchases or to access your account at the ATM, and if you use your debit card for recurring payments, e.g., utilities, you are responsible to make other arrangements for your recurring debit payment(s).

 - An Overdraft Privilege limit of up to $750 will be granted to eligible consumer checking accounts opened at least 30 days in good standing.